Making a difference for our customers

 This year, we're:

-Improving our insight capabilities, enhancing our customer experience training and making our roles more customer focussed
+Improving our insight capabilities, enhancing our customer experience training and making our roles more customer focused

 Building a stronger customer culture so that we all understand how we can act on customer needs and expectations